Floorp-Projects/Floorp/docs/contributing/how_to_contribute_firefox.rst

 To write a patch
 ----------------

-Make the changes you need in the code base.
+Make the changes you need in the codebase.
+You can look up UI text in `Searchfox <https://searchfox.org>`__ to find the right file.

 Then: